-2017-2025 POWER UNIT HOMOLOGATION
+2020-2025 POWER UNIT HOMOLOGATION

-- 1) Any manufacturer intending to homologate a power unit for use by a team in a Championship during the 2017-2025 period must submit to the FIA a power unit homologation dossier on or before 28 February of the relevant year. - 2) The homologation dossier must include: - a) Details of all the parts described as "INC" in the "App.
-4 Sporting regs." column of Appendix 2 of the F1 Technical Regulations. - b) All documents required in Article a) of Appendix 9 of these regulations. - 3) A power unit will be homologated for the relevant team once a complete homologation dossier has been submitted by the relevant manufacturer and has been approved by the FIA, such approval to take place within 14 days from the submission of the homologation dossier. - 4) The homologation will be valid for a maximum of one season only, starting on the date of approval by the FIA and ending on the start of the first Event of the following Championship. - 4) Each manufacturer shall submit an homologation dossier for each team it intends to supply.
-There may only be one homologation dossier per team.
-Save for the dossier related to the power unit supplied to a team according to Article 23.4 b) of these Sporting Regulations, the dossiers for the teams supplied by a manufacturer shall be identical, at any given time, save for differences in parts agreed by the FIA at its absolute discretion to be solely associated with power unit installation with different teams, provided such differences have no significant effect on car performance.
-The FIA will grant dispensation from this Article (i) should the difference(s) have no effect on the power unit price and (ii) should the team refuse such difference(s) proposed by its manufacturer. - 5) With reference to Article 23.3 a) of the F1 Sporting Regulations, each manufacturer may supply only the maximum number of specifications of PU elements as set in the "App.4 N. of Spec / Season" column of Appendix 2 of F1 Technical Regulations during 2020 to 2025 Championships, except for any changes permitted by the FIA in accordance with the procedure set out in 6) below.

-Any changes to the homologation dossier during the homologation period must be approved by the FIA before the first use of a new or modified homologated PU at an Event.
+- Any Power Unit Manufacturer intending to homologate a power unit for use by a team(s) in the 2020 to 2025 Championships must submit to the FIA a power unit homologation dossier on or before 28 February of the year in which it intends to supply such power unit for use during the Championship period indicated.
+Each Power Unit Manufacturer shall be permitted to present only one homologation dossier with respect to the period and the homologation granted will be valid until the end of the 2025 Championship. - 2) The homologation dossier must include: - a) Details of all the parts described as "INC" in the "App.
+4 PU homol." column of Appendix 2 of F1 Technical Regulations. - b) All documents required in Article a) of Appendix 9 of these regulations. - 3) The power unit supply perimeter listed in the corresponding column of Appendix 9A of these ≥ of F1 Technical Regulations shall be supplied at the maximum price of fifteen million euros.
+The supply of additional goods or services not listed in the Appendix 9A herete (which shall be agreed between the manufacturer and the team) shall incur additional charges, the amount of which shall be based on the usages and practices generally recognised and respected in the market for the supply of parts and services in the Championship.
+In case of any alleged material breach or alleged material failure to comply with the provisions of this Article 3), the FIA shall be entitled to engage proceedings before the FIA International Tribunal against the manufacturer.
+In the case that, in accordance of the provisions of the Code and of the Judicial and Disciplinary Rules, the International Tribunal rules that the manufacturer has materially breached or materially failed to comply with this Paragraph 3), the International Tribunal may impose on the manufacturer concerned, [to the exclusion of any other sanction it may have the power to impose, a fine (the amount of which shall be no more than fifteen million euros] and shall be determined, on a case by case basis, depending on the merits and circumstances of the applicable case).
+During its first two Championship seasons (or part thereof), whether consecutive or not, within the [2014-2025] period, a manufacturer will not be required to comply with the maximum price as set out above. - 4) A power unit will be homologated for the relevant team once a complete homologation dossier has been submitted by the relevant manufacturer and has been approved by the FIA, such approval to take place within 14 days from the submission of the homologation dossier. - 5) With reference to Article 23.3 of the F1 Sporting Regulations, each manufacturer may supply only the maximum number of specifications of PU elements as set in the "App4.4 N. of Spec / Season" column of Appendix 2 of F1 Technical Regulations during 2020 to 2025 Championships, except for any changes permitted by the FIA in accordance with the procedure set out in 6) below. - Any changes to the homologation dossier during the homologation period must be approved by the FIA before the first use of a new or modified homologated PU at an Event.
 Applications must be made to the FIA Technical department with all necessary supporting information.
 Wherever practical, the revised homologation dossier must be submitted at least 14 days before the requested date of homologation.